 Experienced rural GPs who now reside in Adelaide have been engaged by the Rural Doctors Workforce Agency to provide remote medical assistance to triage patients at local emergency departments when the GP is unavailable.

-Country Health SA Chief Executive Officer, Maree Geraghty says “Country GPs should be reassured that SAVES is not a replacement service… it is designed to support rural doctors’ existing practices, provide greater flexibility for their operating hours and improve their work-life balance by allowing them to take well-deserved time off.”
+The program is designed to support rural doctors’ existing practices, provide greater flexibility for their operating hours and improve their work-life balance by allowing them to take well-deserved time off.